October 5-7, 2022

 - The challenge of internet connectivity

-Participants will be responsible for covering their own travel and accommodation expenses, and there will be a registration fee of $150 for participants ($75 for college and graduate students, and high school students are free).
+Participants will be responsible for covering their own travel and accommodation expenses, and there will be a registration fee of $150 for participants ($75 for college and graduate students; high school students are free).
 MIT participants are exempt from this fee.
-Coﬀee and snacks will be provided each morning and afternoon.
+Breakfast and lunch items will be provided each morning and afternoon.
 There will be a hosted conference reception on the evening of October 5 and a conference dinner on October 6, each with a keynote address.
 The ﬁve keynote addresses will be hybrid, in-person and virtual, so as to provide worldwide access to topics of the conference.
-Further information will be posted on the conference website.

 Steering Committee for Conference Planning